shn999/gdrivemirror-workflow/README.md

 That's all.

-Now go to Actions tab and Run the Workflow 😜
+Finally, go to Actions tab and Run the Workflow 😜

 # Notes

 This is only for debugging purpose.
-\nIf you use it for deploying your account you might get Ban!
-\nWe are not responsible for any action taken by GitHub.
+If you use it for deploying your account you might get Ban.
+We are not responsible for any action taken by GitHub.

 # Credits